-Revision 14-1; Effective March 3, 2014
+Revision 19-2; Effective December 2, 2019

-Within two calendar days of receipt of Form 4800-D, DADS Fair Hearing Request Summary, the data entry representative (DER) enters the information into the Fair Hearings and Appeals system in the Texas Integrated Eligibility Redesign System.
+Within two calendar days of receipt of Form 4800-D, Fair Hearing Request Summary, the data entry representative (DER) enters the information into the Fair Hearings and Appeals system in the Texas Integrated Eligibility Redesign System.
 When entry of all information is complete, the system assigns the appeal identification (ID) number.
 The DER notes the appeal ID number on the bottom of the form and in the designated space on the front of the form, and sends a copy back to the PSU specialist and his supervisor.

 When an applicant or member requests a fair hearing, the burden of proof to uphold the PSU decision rests with the PSU.
 The hearings officer is a neutral party and is restricted by law from presenting the agency’s case.
 It is crucial that staff complete and organize all fair hearing packets in order to support the agency’s decision.